geekwebsolution/password-protected-woo-store/readme.txt

 🔹 Customize form background image, color or none with custom opacity and opacity color.
 🔹 For the Administrative user, option are available for disable the password, called "Disable For Administrator."
-🔹 Isolation mode option to prevent conflicts with other plugins or themes that use wp_head or wp_footer 🔹 Add custom scripts directly to header, body and footer of password protected page
+🔹 Isolation mode option to prevent conflicts with other plugins or themes that use wp_head or wp_footer 🔹 Option for adding custom scripts directly to the header, body and footer on password protected page

 **Pro Features**
 🔹 Set a password to specific category.